-A three-year phase III study in the Asian-Pacific region (93% Asian women, 7% other ethnicities) using Jaydess has been performed.
-A comparison of pharmacokinetic characteristics of LNG of the Asian population in this study with that of the Caucasian population from another phase III study showed no clinically relevant difference in systemic exposure and other pharmacokinetic parameters.
-In addition, the daily release rate of Jaydess was the same in both populations.
+A three-year phase III study in the Asian-Pacific region (93% Asian women, 7% other ethnicities) using another lower-dose levonorgestrel-IUS has been performed.
+A comparison of pharmacokinetic characteristics of levonorgestrel of the Asian population in this study with the Caucasian population from another phase III study showed no clinically relevant difference in systemic exposure and other pharmacokinetic parameters.
+In addition, the daily release rate of the levonorgestrel containing IUS was the same in both populations.